cho-regin/yabe/Docs/README.txt

 		  The optional certificat password is not saved in the file.
 The value has to be given each time.
 		- Non standard uncyphered, unauthenticated ws:// can be use for test.
-		- Today on Windows 10 .NET 4.8 TLS1.3 is not operational.
-You should
+		- Today on Windows 10 TLS1.3 is not operational by default.
+You should configure the system to accept it using regedit (add  manually the Branch TLS 1.3\Client and the value Enabled=1, then reboot the PC) :
-		  configure teh Hub ou remote device to accept TLS1.2 (out of the BACnet standard).
-It's OK on Windows 11, maybe also on some Linux distributions.
+		  In
+		        HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols
+		  Add the key
+		       TLS 1.3
+		  then under it Add the key
+		       Client
+		  Then add the Dword32 value
+		       Enabled and change de value to 00000001
+		  Or jump to Yabe source code thrunk\Docs, get the .reg file and double click on it.
+		  This will have no effect on any versions of Windows prior to 1903.

 	2.7 OPTIONS
 	A few selected options.